gura-lang/gura-lang.github.io/documents/Function.md

 Consider the following function:

     three_times() {block} = {
-        block(1)
-        block(2)
-        block(3)
+        block(0, 'zero')
+        block(1, 'one')
+        block(2, 'two')
     }

-The function expects that the block procedure provides one block parameter hat accepts a value of `number` type.
+The function expects that the block procedure provides two block parameters, values of `number` and `string` type.

-So, on the Caller side, it comes like below:
+The function can be called like below:

-    three_times() {|i|
+    three_times() {|idx, str|
-        println('hello world ' + i)
+        println(idx, ' ', str)
     }

+The caller can also specify a value type for each block parameter just like function's arguments.

+    three_times() {|idx:number, str:string|
+        println(idx, ' ', str)
+    }

+The caller doesn't have to declare all the block parameters that are provided by the function if it doesn't require them.
+In the case of calling the above function, declaraing only one block parameter like below is permitted:

+    three_times() {|idx|
+        println(idx)
+    }

+And having no block parameter like below is also allowed:

+    three_times() {
+        println('hello')
+    }

-You can specify an optional block by putting `?` after an Identifier for the block procedure.
+You can specify an optional block by putting `?` after an identifier for the block procedure.

     f() {block?} = { /* body */ }